Toucaan/toucaan.research/posts/2019-10-19-baseline-css.md

 ## Block Scoped Typography.

-One of the common memes that shows how difficult it is to handle text inside a box is the following example:
+One of the common memes about CSS is about how difficult it is to handle text inside a box: